-Lake Greenwood is closely monitored and managed by Lake Greenwood Management under Federally mandated guidleines.
+Lake Greenwood is closely monitored and managed by Lake Greenwood Management under Federally mandated guidelines.
 Lake Greenwood has a "rule curve" that is closely followed each year beginning the end of October and continuing until January (in increments) for a total of approximately 4' from the lakes normal "full pool" level of 439'.
-This period begins and ends on the same dates every year and is done in the fall and winter months when activity around the lake is at a minimum.

 The primary purpose is for flood control.
-Since Lake Greenwood is fed by rivers extending into the mountains weather conditions and rainfall amounts can have a far-reaching affect on our water levels.
+Since Lake Greenwood is fed by rivers extending far into the mountains weather conditions and rainfall amounts can have a far-reaching affect on our water levels.
 This 90 day time frame is the perfect opportunity for residents to build docks, do repairs or install seawalls.

 Click here to get current water level information and sign up for lake level alerts.